Democratic

 ⚠️ When you experience pain or injury, it’s common to instinctively overprotect the affected part of your body.
 This is a natural reaction.
 However, over time, it’s important to learn how to redirect your attention to the rest of your body.
 Overprotecting an area isn’t a helpful strategy—it often leads to fear of movement that can alter pain perception.
 Instead of functioning like a smoke alarm that activates only in emergencies, it may start signalling even when you simply light a candle.

-🧠 Practice shifting the focus away from the area experiencing pain, concerns, or discomfort, and instead involve the segments below, above, in front, and behind it.
+🧠Practice shifting the focus away from the area experiencing pain, concerns, or discomfort, and also involve the segments below, above, in front, and behind it.
 Suddenly, you’ll realise there is more to you than just an isolated body part.
 This approach fosters collaboration within the body.

 An invitation of possibilities.